txdv/LibuvSharp.Terminal/README.md

-# LibuvSharp.Terminal
+# Terminal

-A terminal library based on ncurses and libuv(LibuvSharp).
+A terminal library based on ncurses.

 ## License